 How much nicotine should you have in a day?

+We often receive questions regarding an upper daily pouch limit, such as how many ZYN pouches a day are safe to use, which is tricky to answer.
 Picking a number of pouches to try in a day depends on your tolerance to nicotine.
-For some, they may have smoked for years and years before switching to pouches.
+For some, they may have smoked for years and years before switching to oral products.
 These consumers are used to getting a lot of nicotine in a day, so they may use more nicotine pouches in their day.

 For someone who doesn't generally get much nicotine from other methods or who are brand new to nicotine use, it may be best to start with a very small number of pouches in a day.
 It may take some time to figure out the strength and number of pouches that give you the most enjoyable (but not overwhelming) nicotine buzz.